crashinvaders/gdx-lml/README.md

 [GWT web sockets library](websocket/natives/gwt) contains web socket natives for GWT applications.

 #### gdx-websocket-serialization
-[Serialization library for LibGDX web sockets](websocket/natives/serialization) contains serialization mechanism that works on every LibGDX platform.
-While default object serialization (using LibGDX `Json` API, based on reflection) is fine for most project, some performance-critical applications might require a different solution.
+[Serialization library for libGDX web sockets](websocket/natives/serialization) contains serialization mechanism that works on every libGDX platform.
+While default object serialization (using libGDX `Json` API, based on reflection) is fine for most project, some performance-critical applications might require a different solution.
 Since most popular and tested serialization libraries are rarely GWT-compatible, `gdx-websocket` comes with its own alternative - this library.
 Warning: JSON-based communication is much easier to use, switch to this serialization only when necessary.

 ### Examples
 See [examples section](examples) to check out some simple applications using presented libraries.

 ### Other projects
-Other LibGDX-related projects include:
+Other libGDX-related projects include:
-- [gdx-setup](https://github.com/czyzby/gdx-setup): an alternative to the current project generator created using LibGDX and Kotlin.
+- [gdx-setup](https://github.com/czyzby/gdx-setup): an alternative to the current project generator created using libGDX and Kotlin.
 Collaboration with [@kotcrab](https://github.com/kotcrab).
-- [ktx](https://github.com/czyzby/ktx): utilities for LibGDX application written in [Kotlin](https://kotlinlang.org/).
+- [ktx](https://github.com/czyzby/ktx): utilities for libGDX application written in [Kotlin](https://kotlinlang.org/).
 Features a [VisUI](https://github.com/kotcrab/VisEditor/wiki/VisUI) module by [@kotcrab](https://github.com/kotcrab).
-- [gdx-skins](https://github.com/czyzby/gdx-skins): aims to help beginners with setting up their GUI in LibGDX using *Scene2D*.
+- [gdx-skins](https://github.com/czyzby/gdx-skins): aims to help beginners with setting up their GUI in libGDX using *Scene2D*.
 Contains some free GUI themes.
 - [Noise4J](https://github.com/czyzby/noise4j): a couple of simple map generators.
-Written with LibGDX in mind, but the code itself has no dependencies - this is a pure Java 6 library, compatible with GWT.
+Written with libGDX in mind, but the code itself has no dependencies - this is a pure Java 6 library, compatible with GWT.
 Lightweight.
 Can be used in pretty much any Java project.
 - [vis-ui-contrib](https://github.com/kotcrab/vis-ui-contrib): contains some **VisUI** utilities and skins that I've created and made public.
 Note that the project itself in maintained by [@kotcrab](https://github.com/kotcrab), the creator of **VisUI**.

 ## Dependencies